andeplane/cognite-tesla/README.md

 `python create_cdf_resources.py`

 ## Run the extractor
+Install the extractor with

+`npm install cognite-tesla`

-If you have one car, you can start sampling by running this command (you can also specify input variables as environment variables where `--vehicleindex` is specified as `VEHICLE_INDEX`)
+If you have one car, you can start sampling by running this command (you can also specify input variables as environment variables where `--vehicleindex` is specified as `VEHICLE_INDEX`).

 ```
 node index.js \